About our Museums

 - Open Monday to Sunday from 9:15 am to 5 pm (last admission to the Museums is 30 minutes before closing time.
 Galleries are cleared 10 minutes before closing time).
 Open from 11 am to 5 pm every first Wednesday of the month.

-- Closed on New Year’s Day, Thursday to Sunday during Holy Week (offices open until noon on Wednesday), April 11, May 1, July 25, August 2, August 15, September 15, October 12, the second Friday in December, December 24, Christmas Day, and New Year’s Eve.
+- Closed on New Year’s Day, Thursday to Sunday during Holy Week (offices open until noon on Wednesday), April 11, May 1, July 25, August 2, August 15, September 15, October 12, the second Friday in December, December 24 to 27, Christmas Day, and New Year’s Eve.

 Regular: 2.000 colones